WakiMak/trentent.github.io-forked/_posts/2017-03-08-citrix-workspace-environment-manager-second-impressions.md

 Next on the Group Policy Preference is the â€˜AND â€“ ORâ€™.Â We have the filter condition now that ensures these values will only be applied if the computer is in a certain group.Â Now we need the value to apply if the user is a member of a certain group.

-An easy solution might be to create a super-group &#8220;HungAppTimeout&#8221; or some such and add all the groups I want that value to apply to that group. Â Another alternative is we can &#8216;configure&#8217; each user group with the &#8216;server must belong to group&#8217; filter and that should satisfy the same requirements. Â I chose this route for our evaluation of WEM to avoid creating large swaths of groups simply for the purpose of applying a single registry entry.
+An easy solution might be to create a super-group "HungAppTimeout" or some such and add all the groups I want that value to apply to that group. Â Another alternative is we can 'configure' each user group with the 'server must belong to group' filter and that should satisfy the same requirements. Â I chose this route for our evaluation of WEM to avoid creating large swaths of groups simply for the purpose of applying a single registry entry.

 Instead of doing the â€˜ORâ€™, we select the individual groups that this check would be against and actually specify that we apply this settings to that group.